THE SACRAMENTAL LIFE OF THE CHURCH

 Sacrament of the Anointing of the Sick

 In the Sacrament of the Anointing of the Sick, the Church celebrates the healing power of Christ and His presence with us in the midst of suffering and sickness.
 By the power of the Holy Spirit, this anointing strengthens the weakened individual and encourages them in faith.
 Typically, candidates for the Sacrament of the Anointing of the Sick are those who are seriously ill or preparing for surgery.
 Also, those who are advanced in years and are feeling the burdens of old age are encouraged to receive this strengthening.
-If you are admitted to a local hospital, inform a hospital staff member that you belong to St. Michael Parish of Maple Grove so they can contact the parish office.
-If someone in your family or neighborhood is sick, please contact the parish office.
+If you are admitted to a local hospital, inform a hospital staff member that you belong to Saint Michael Parish of Maple Grove so they can contact the parish office.
+If someone in your family or neighborhood is sick, please contact Fr.
+Kelm or the parish office.

 Sacrament of Penance